-7.4.1 Backlog - Ward visits : August 2010
+$7.4.1 \qquad {\sf Backlog-Ward\ visits: August\ 2011}$

 Ward 1 No need indicated Ward 2 Scholar patrol and speed humps & signs on tar road at Keerom Ward 3 No need indicated Ward 4 1.
-Require fully fledged police station that operate 24 hours.2.
-Traffic signs required i.e. stop etc. 3.Satelite traffic/court required at Matlerekeng 4.
-Traffic signs required at schools for pedestrian crossing and speed humps and scholar patrols(traffic dept.be requested to assist) Ward 5 1.CPF to be launched.2.Security from SAPS or security institutions required to patrol area.(priority 12) Ward 6 Bareki Police station.(priority 4) Ward 7 1.
-The need for the urgent refurbishing of the existing fire fighting equipment including the fire tender as per the detailed document forwarded to the MEC for Provincial Treasury, a copy which is available on request.
-2. Fire hydrants in Marble Hall town to be serviced/repaired where they have been knocked over, painted and recorded by GPS reading of their location(priority 9)3.Pound for animals Ward 8 Change police jurisdiction area from Motetema to Marble Hall but satellite police station in mean time.(priority 8) Ward 9 Satelite police station required in the ward to fall under Marble Hall jurisdiction.(priority 13) Ward 10 1.
-Victum empowerment centre need proper structure.
-2. Mobile police station Mamphokgo & Magatle. (priority 8) Ward 11 No need indicated Ward 12 Satelite police station required at Mabitsi B - place at Thusong centre.(priority 15) Ward 13 Form CPF for crime prevention.(priority 9) Ward 14 No need indicated Ward 15 1.Need Upgrading of Elandsraal Police Station.2.Need victum support centre.3.
+Require fully fledged police station that operate 24 hours.2.Traffic signs required i.e.stop etc. 3.Satelite traffic/court required at Matlerekeng 4.Traffic signs required at schools for pedestrian crossing and speed humps and scholar patrols(traffic dept.be requested to assist) Ward 5 1.CPF to be launched.2.Security from SAPS or security institutions required to patrol area.(priority 12) Ward 6 Bareki Police station.(priority 4) Ward 7 1.The need for the urgent refurbishing of the existing fire fighting equipment including the fire tender as per the detailed document forwarded to the MEC for Provincial Treasury, a copy which is available on request.
+2. Fire hydrants in Marble Hall town to be serviced/repaired where they have been knocked over, painted and recorded by GPS reading of their location(priority 9)3.
+Pound for animals Ward 8 Change police jurisdiction area from Motetema to Marble Hall but satellite police station in mean time.(priority 8) Ward 9 Satelite police station required in the ward to fall under Marble Hall jurisdiction.(priority 13) Ward 10 1.Victum empowerment centre need proper structure.2.
+Mobile police station Mamphokgo & Magatle.(priority 8) Ward 11 No need indicated

+Ward 12 Satelite police station required at Mabitsi B - place at Thusong centre.(priority 15) Ward 13 Form CPF for crime prevention.(priority 9) Ward 14 No need indicated Ward 15 1.Need Upgrading of Elandsraal Police Station.2.Need victum support centre.3.
 Need for extension Municipal Police Traffic services to Ward for visibility and patrolling.4.
 Extension of fire fighting service to the ward and installation of fire hydrants (priority 15) Ward 16 No need indicated

 The challenges in respect of above is to move the Marble Hall police jurisdiction to include the area outside Marble Hall police jurisdiction.
+Disaster Management and Fire Brigade is responsibility of SDM and challenge is that in cases of fires the response time from Groblersdal to Ephraim Mogale is taking too long to extinguish fires causing damage to property.